-- 2) Affirm the "benefits of peaceful applications of nuclear technology, ... should be available for peaceful purposes to all Parties to the Treaty" [1]. - 3) To "achieve at the earliest possible date the cessation of the nuclear arms race and to undertake effective measures in the direction of nuclear disarmament" [1].
+- 2) Peaceful Uses, e.g., the "fullest possible exchange of equipment, materials and scientific and technological information for the peaceful uses of nuclear energy" [1]. - 3) Disarmament, e.g. to "achieve at the earliest possible date the cessation of the nuclear arms race and to undertake effective measures in the direction of nuclear disarmament" [1].